 Line a baking sheet with parchment paper and make 1 1/2-inch sized balls by passing the dough from one hand to the other squeezing into a ball shape.
 Then, flatten between your palms to about 1/4-inch thickness.

 If they crumble when you flatten them, mix in more peanut butter.
 Place on the pan.
 Repeat until all are finished.

 Heat chocolate in the microwave for 30 second increments, stirring after each, until melted and smooth.
 Let cool for 5 minutes.
 Spoon into a small plastic bag and cut a tiny slit from one of the bottom corners (smaller than 1/8-inch).
 Squeeze the chocolate to the cut end and with light pressure drizzle over each cookie.

 Place in the fridge for about 20 minutes for the chocolate to harden.
 Then, store in a sealable container for about 2 weeks in the fridge.
 Best kept refrigerated until a few hours before eating.

-Take your homemade snacks a step further — for winning recipes at your next game night or movie night, check out the Bluprint cooking class Homemade Salty Snacks.
+Take your homemade snacks a step further — for winning recipes at your next game night or movie night, check out the Craftsy cooking class Homemade Salty Snacks.